Eczema is a group of skin conditions that cause skin redness and irritation. It can develop anywhere on the body, including the face.

 Eczema on the face may have several characteristics, such as:

 Although people can manage their symptoms, there is no cure for eczema.
-Eczema tends to improve and then get worse again, which doctors call flares.
+The condition tends to improve and then get worse again, which doctors call flares.

 In children, the face is often one of the first places eczema develops.
 It usually starts between the ages of 6 months and 5 years.